fbpx

 T10.
 Tom Watson & Cary Middlecoff, 39 PGA Tour wins

-Being in your prime at the same time as Jack Nicklaus makes for some stiff competition, but Tom Watson never backed down.
+When Tom Watson was at his best, so was Jack Nicklaus, making it that much more tougher for Watson during his prime in the 1960s, 70s and 80s.
 He was a pure ball-striker and phenomenal putter in his heyday, and had the game to travel anywhere and thrive under any conditions, good or bad.

-Cary Middlecoff won three majors and actually got his first win as an amateur at the 1945 North and South Open, which was a big tournament at the time.
+Cary Middlecoff, who chose golf after a career as a dentist, won three majors and actually got his first win as an amateur at the 1945 North and South Open, which was a big tournament at the time.
 In the 1950s, Middlecoff racked up 28 victories, and only played 15 seasons on tour.
 That’s a much shorter tenure than most players on this list.

 T8.
 Phil Mickelson & Walter Hagen, 45 PGA Tour wins

-On the strength of his 2021 PGA Championship triumph, which made him the oldest major champion ever at 50 years old, Phil Mickelson tied Walter Hagen for eighth on the all-time PGA Tour wins list.
+Phil Mickelson’s 2021 PGA Championship triumph made him the oldest major champion at 50 years old and it tied Walter Hagen for eighth on the all-time PGA Tour wins list.

-Mickelson was already a Hall of Famer and had little left to prove at this stage of his career.
-Nevertheless, he’s continued to grind and has proven he can still compete with the world’s best.
+Mickelson, who was was already a Hall of Famer, had little left to prove at this stage of his career.
+Nevertheless, he’s continued to grind and has proven he can still compete with the world’s best by winning a major.

 All that’s really missing from his resume is a U.S. Open victory, and he should still have at least a few years left to take a crack at that.
-However, with his move to LIV Golf and the potential decisions from the United States Golf Association, it makes his chances to complete the career Grand Slam that much more fuzzy.
+However, with his move to LIV Golf, it makes his chances to complete the career Grand Slam that much more difficult because of the less amount of tournaments to play in before America’s National Tournament.

-As for Hagen, well, he burst onto the scene at the 1914 U.S. Open for his first PGA Tour victory in his early 20s and never looked back.
-He won at a prolific rate, and became a pioneer for endorsements and higher prize money who was also golf’s first-ever millionaire.
+As for Hagen, well, he burst onto the scene at the 1914 U.S. Open for his first PGA Tour victory in his early 20s and never looked back as he was one of the best players in the early 20th century.
+He won at a prolific rate, and became a pioneer for endorsements and higher prize money.
+Hagen was also golf’s first-ever millionaire.

 7. Billy Casper, 51 PGA Tour wins